-Origin: EQ2 and EQ3 Evaluation Criteria: Associated Recommendation: SRH Recommendation 2
+Origin: EQ2 and EQ3 Evaluation Criteria:

+Associated Recommendation: SRH Recommendation 2

 Targeting of the key populations was one of the greatest milestones of the 7CP.
 UNFPA utilized a human rights approach to ensured that the key populations were targeted, in addition to supporting development of a comprehensive strategy for a service package for them.
 Further, UNFPA contributed to strengthening advocacy for service delivery to the target populations in addition to targeting reduction of stigmatization of service access by the key populations.
-While there were reduced stigma in targeting the key populations by the service providers, there were still cases of stigmatization, in addition to inadequacy of service access by a number of members as interviews indicated that they were still yet to come out, warranting more advocacy for enhanced targeting

-SHR Conclusion 3: There was remarkable contribution of UNFPA in addressing the unmet needs for FP in the country through procurement and distribution of RH commodities, capacity building, supporting forecasting, quantification and tracking of last mile and reporting, strengthening access to long-term and mixed FP methods, and enhanced access to SRH services, in addition to postpartum services.
+While there were reduced stigma in targeting the key populations by the service providers, there were still cases of stigmatization, in addition to inadequacy of service access by a number of members as interviews indicated that they were still yet to come out, warranting more advocacy for enhanced targeting distribution of RH commodities, capacity building, supporting forecasting, quantification and tracking of last mile and reporting, strengthening access to long-term and mixed FP methods, and enhanced access to SRH services, in addition to postpartum services.
 There were however reported FP commodity stock-outs experienced across the health facilities.
 Further, the LMIS was not user friendly and presented challenges of sustainability.
 The government is still allocating inadequate allocation for FP in the country.